wtekiela/opensub4j/README.md

 ## Installation

 To use the library simply include the JAR file in your project.
-You can download the latest build from: https://drone.io/github.com/wtekiela/opensub4j/files
+You can download the latest build and JavaDocs from: https://drone.io/github.com/wtekiela/opensub4j/files

-## Documentation

-JavaDoc documentation is available here: http://wtekiela.github.io/opensub4j/

 ## Building from sources